 How to reach?

-It is effortless to club your visit to Patrika Gate if you are flying in or out of Jaipur since it is just a kilometer from the airport.
+It is not difficult to reach Patrika Gate but rather effortless to club your visit to Patrika Gate if you are flying in or out of Jaipur since it is just a kilometer from the airport.
 If you are using the Uber/Ola app, set your destination address with Jawahar Circle.

 Entrance Fee

 There is no entry fee to visit Patrika Gate.
-It is free for everyone both Indians and foreigners.
-As of now, the parking is free too.
+It is free for everyone, both Indians and foreigners.
+As of now, parking is free too.

 Follow Jaipurthrumylens!! on Facebook Twitter Instagram